kbolbotowski/kbolbotowski.github.io/_pages/contact.md

 ---

 Institute of Applied Mathematics and Mechanics
-Faculty of Mathematics, Inforamtics and Mechanics
+Faculty of Mathematics, Informatics and Mechanics
 University of Warsaw
 2 Banacha Street
 02-097 Warsaw